 This dating mistake stems from the notion that we need to have an epic initial attraction in order to continue dating someone.
 You have to remember that you are not 17 anymore.
 With divorce under your belt and your hormones being more mature, you may not be able to have the same kinds of reactions as when you were younger.
 This is a good thing actually.
 Being less excitable will allow you to build a bond based on deeper attraction and compatibility.

 So, give it a chance.
 See how it develops.
-Enjoy the friendship and dating the person for a while before you throw in the towel.
+Enjoy the friendship and date the person for a while before you throw in the towel.

 8. Being stuck on the same selection criteria as when you were in your 20t’s